Makster04/reading-notes/201/reading-03.md

 ## Arrays.
 Operators and Expressions.
 Conditionals.
 Loops.
 1. **What data types can you store inside of an Array?** Arrays can store a variety of data types (numbers, strings, booleans, objects, functions, & other arrays).
 2. **Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?** Yes, its a valid array.
 It's a two-dimensional one including subarrays, each representing info about an individual.
 To access values, you have to use indices for both the outer and inner arrays.
 3. **List five shorthand operators for assignment in javascript and describe what they do.**
+   * Assignment (=):

+The basic assignment operator assigns the value on the right to the variable on the left.
-4. **Read the code below and evaluate the last expression and explain what the result would be and why.**
+5. **Read the code below and evaluate the last expression and explain what the result would be and why.**